ubc-mdscl/ubc-mdscl.github.io/program/lingnewsletter.md

 <h3>Sign Up for Updates!</h3>

-<p>Interested in hearing about news, program information, and upcoming virtual information sessions?
-Sign up for updates here: <a href="https://masterdatascience.ubc.ca/contact-us/sign-updates">https://masterdatascience.ubc.ca/contact-us/sign-updates</a></p>
+<p>Interested in hearing about MDS-CL news, program information, and upcoming virtual information sessions?
+Sign up for updates <a href="https://masterdatascience.ubc.ca/contact-us/sign-updates">here.</a></p>

 <b><i>See more at <a href="https://masterdatascience.ubc.ca/programs/computational-linguistics">https://masterdatascience.ubc.ca/programs/computational-linguistics</a></i></b>